 - On the Device/Processor Definition panel, select the processor to change the device/processor definitions and press Enter.
 On the next panel, you need to specify the starting unit address.
 It is recommended that you specify 00 as the starting unit address.
 You must specify 00 for the OSA-Express FENET, the 1000Base-T, or TR feature to run TCP/IP Passthru using the default OAT.
 For Explicit Device candidate list, enter YES to define the list.
 You can use the explicit device candidate list to distribute device unit addresses that are associated with the device addresses among the processor images.
 If you want each image that you select to have access to the addresses of all devices in the list, enter NO for the option. - Accept the default values for the other panel fields. - When defining devices for OSD CHPIDs, it is important to remember that prior to z/OS V1.6 and z/VM V5.1 on OSA-Express or OSA-Express2, there is a maximum of 480 device unit addresses per OSD CHPID (for z890 and z990) and a maximum of 160 TCP/IP stacks per OSD CHPID.
 The limits have been extended with OSA-Express2 and OSA-Express3 for z/OS V1.6, z/VM V5.1, and Linux kernel 2.4.
-See "QDIO Stack and Device Guidelines on the z890 and z990 or Higher" on page 41 for more information. - Note: In this example we did not specify a device candidate list so the OSD CHPID may be accessed by 7 images.
+See "QDIO Stack and Device Guidelines on the z890 and z990 or Higher" on page 37 for more information.

+Note: In this example we did not specify a device candidate list so the OSD CHPID may be accessed by 7 images.
 We did define 3 devices, therefore, each image has access to the 3 devices.
 So, we have used (7×3=21) devices.

-/ Device / Processor Definition Define Device / Processor Specify or revise the following values.
-Device number 590 Number of devices3 Device type 0SA + Processor id Channel subsystem id: 0 Unit Address Time-OutNo (Yes or No) StadetNo (Yes or No) Preferred CHPID + Explicit device candidate list .
-No (Yes or No)+ F1=Help F2=Split F3=Exit F4=Prompt F5=Reset F9=Swap
+'''

+Device / Processor Definition

+Define Device / Processor

+Specify or revise the following values.

+590

+Device number .....

+Number of devices .....3

+Device type .....
+OSA

+Processor id

+Channel subsystem id: 0

+Unit Address ......00 + (Only necessary when different from

+the last 2 digits of device number)

+Time-Out......No (Yes or No)

+Stadet......No (Yes or No)

+Preferred CHPID.....

+Explicit device candidate list . \overline{\text{No}} (Yes or No)+

+F1=Help F2=Split F3=Exit F4=Prompt F5=Reset F9=Swap

+'''